The Conformity Trap

 • “Every time you don’t follow your inner guidance, you feel a loss of energy, loss of power, a sense of spiritual deadness.” -Shakti Gawain

 • “Cowardice asks the question ‘Is it safe?’
 Consensus asks the question ‘Is it popular?’
 But conscience asks, ‘Is it right?’”
-And there comes a time when one must take a position that is neither safe, nor politic, nor popular… but because conscience tells one it is right.” -Martin Luther King, Jr.
+And there comes a time when one must take a position that is neither safe, nor politic, nor popular… but because conscience tells one it is right.” -Dr. Martin Luther King, Jr.

 Gregg Vanourek’s Newsletter

-Join our community.
-Sign up now and get Gregg Vanourek’s monthly inspirations (new articles, opportunities, and resources).
+Join our rapidly growing community.
+Sign up now and get monthly inspirations (new articles, opportunities, and resources).
 Welcome!

 ++++++++++++++++++++++++++++++

-Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on leadership and personal development.
-He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose, passion, and contribution) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
+Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on personal development and leadership.
+He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for living with purpose and passion) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
 Check out his Best Articles or get his monthly newsletter.
 If you found value in this article, please forward it to a friend.
 Every little bit helps!

 Tired of Settling?
 How to Light Your Life and Work on Fire